-What to Do If Someone Suffers Alcohol Poisoning
+What To Do If Someone Suffers Alcohol Poisoning

 If you notice any of these signs on someone, you must seek medical attention immediately—call 911 or your local emergency number for medical help.
 Be ready to provide information about the type of alcohol and the amount of alcohol the person drank.

-Beware of home remedies for alcohol poisoning that can do more harm than good.
+You also need to beware of home remedies for alcohol poisoning that can do more harm than good.
 Remember, this is a life-threatening situation.
 Don’t try to ease the signs of an alcohol poisoning episode by:

-- Sleeping it off.
+- Sleeping it off

-- Drinking black coffee.
+- Drinking black coffee

-- Taking a cold shower.
+- Taking a cold shower

-- Walking it off.
+- Walking it off

 Alcohol Poisoning Treatment

 If you make it to the hospital, doctors may “pump” your stomach.
 They’ll try to get all of the contents of your stomach out to prevent any leftover alcohol from getting into your bloodstream and exacerbating the symptoms.